A new conservative Supreme Court justice could boost religious rights at the cost of LGBTQ protections

-Ginsburg not only played a critical role in voting in favor of LGBTQ rights; she also voted to keep religious exemptions within narrow boundaries, said David B. Cruz, Newton Professor of Constitutional Law at the USC Gould School of Law.
+Ginsburg not only played a critical role in voting in favor of LGBTQ rights but also voted to keep religious exemptions within narrow boundaries, said David B. Cruz, Newton Professor of Constitutional Law at the University of Southern California Gould School of Law.
 Her absence, and her replacement by a conservative justice, could help tip the scale toward curtailing LGBTQ rights.

 “It’s going to be a continuing refinement of the line where religious freedoms prevail and where anti-discrimination protections prevail,” said Paul Smith, a professor at Georgetown Law School who argued the landmark 2003 Supreme Court case Lawrence v.
 Texas, in which the court ruled that laws prohibiting private activity between consenting gay adults are unconstitutional.